maultosar/data_science_projects/portfolio/nlp/rag-agent/README.md

-# Psychotherapy RAG and Web Agent
+# Local Psychotherapy RAG and Web Agent

-Psy AI is an agent that leverages AI to provide insights based on user input.
-It combines deep knowledge in psychology, psychotherapy, and psychiatry with the ability to retrieve external information from local knowledge base using RAG and also web sources when required.
+Psy AI is an agent that leverages local Ollama Llama 3.1 8b model together with RAG and web capabilites to provide insights based on user input.
+Its prompting is optimized to psychology, psychotherapy, and psychiatry to help user in most professional yet caring manner.

 ## How It Works

-### Agent (`agent.py`)
+### Local Ollama Llama3.1 8b Agent (`agent.py`)

-The Psy AI assistant uses predefined prompts and actions to understand user input.
-It can clarify the user’s intent, retrieve information from local knowledge (RAG), or perform web searches to enrich its responses.
+The Psy AI assistant is built using the locally hosted Ollama Llama 3.1 8b model, which serves as the foundational language model for the system.
+Tests were conducted using Nvidia Geforce RTX 4090, which provided low latency during model interactions.
+If you wish, you can substitute default model to any desired one whether based on API or local.

 ### LangGraph Architecture